 Mammoth, USA

-A huge factor that needs to be considered when contemplating a skiing holiday in March is picking a destination with excellent spring snow conditions.
-Mammoth is certainly a safe bet as a whopping 65% of its terrain is north-facing meaning the snow is preserved long into the back end of the season (which is late June!).
-Mammoth also sits at over 11,000 ft ensuring the powder is kept fresher for longer.
+Mammoth is certainly a safe bet when choosing where to ski in March - sitting at 11,000 ft, a whopping 65% of its terrain is north-facing so the snow is preserved long into the back end of the season (which is late June!).

 Mammoth is a little out of the way, but the big advantage to being off the grid, especially in March, is the absence of crowds.
-All the skiers that have travelled this far bring huge levels of enthusiasm which contributes to a passionate feel around the resort.
+Plus, any skier that has travelled the extra distance bring huge levels of enthusiasm which contributes to a passionate feel around the resort.

 "There is a lot to ski here and the resort is well managed.
 There are a lot of bowls for advanced skiers and no queues when we were there in March.
 The advantage of this resort is that it is not close to any major towns - if there is a snowfall, you don't get day trippers." - Serena Cowell